jbemmel/srl-bgp-safeguard/README.md

 The CLI is exactly the same (referenced), but the parent path is 'safe-peering', a custom extension

 2. The agent receives a config update event from the NDK, and peers with a configured internal route clearance server first
-3. After validating all the exported routes, the EBGP peering clearance server sends a default route, to signal "OK"
+3. The BGP peering clearance server is a route reflector configured with RPKI validation.
+It validates all the exported routes, and reflects back the valid ones.
+By comparing the count of advertised prefixes versus received prefixes, the agent can check that all routes passed verification
-4. The agent closes the EBGP clearance server session, and modifies the local config to add the 'real' BGP peer IP:
+4. The agent closes the BGP clearance server session, and modifies the local config to add the 'real' BGP peer IP:
 ```
 /network-instance default protocols bgp
 neighbor 1.2.3.4 !!!
 Provisioned through BGP safeguard on 2022-02-25 at 11:00am